AdobeDocs/dynamic-media-classic.en/help/using/pdfs.md

 ### Color Profile options

-* **[!UICONTROL Convert To sRGB]** - Converts to sRGB (Standard Red Green Blue). sRGB is the recommended color space for displaying images on web pages.
+* **[!UICONTROL Convert To sRGB]** - Converts to sRGB (Standard Red Green Blue). sRGB is the recommended color space for displaying images on a web page.

 * **[!UICONTROL Keep Original Color Space]** - Retains the original color space.